CBD: benefits, dosage, contraindications

 Anxiolytic

 Animal studies show that CBD has anxiolytic activity in animal models of generalized anxiety disorder, panic disorder, post-traumatic stress disorder, and obsessive-compulsive disorder.
-According to certain animal research, the anxiolytic effects of CBD may follow an inverted U-shaped curve, with very high doses (over 20 mg/kg in rats) being ineffective.
-Brain imaging studies show that CBD influences brain activity in areas related to emotional processing.
-In vivo research suggests that the following mechanisms may explain the anxiolytic effects of CBD: - 5HT1A receptor activation - Facilitation of the endocannabinoid system - Enhancement of hippocampal neurogenesis, and/or activation of TRP channels.
-However, a small study on healthy volunteers showed that consuming hemp oil without cannabidiol while being informed it contains cannabidiol seems to reduce anticipated stress but does not reduce other measures of stress and anxiety, also suggesting a placebo effect.
+According to some animal research, the anxiolytic effects of CBD may follow an inverted U-shaped curve, with very high doses (over 20 mg/kg in rats) being ineffective.
+Brain imaging studies show that CBD influences brain activity in areas related to emotional processes.
+In vivo research suggests the following mechanisms may explain the anxiolytic effects of CBD: - Activation of 5-HT1A receptors - Facilitation of the endocannabinoid system - Enhancement of hippocampal neurogenesis, and/or activation of TRP channels.
+However, a small study in healthy volunteers found that consuming hemp oil without cannabidiol while being informed that it contained cannabidiol appears to reduce anticipated stress, but does not reduce other measures of stress and anxiety, which also suggests a placebo effect.

 Usages associés